 And, of course, there’s Kakadu National Park.
 I actually really recommend you don’t visit Kakadu as a day trip, but I’m going to mention it here anyway because it is possible to do that.

 If you want to do a quick trip to Kakadu, there’s this day tour from Darwin.
-It will show you some of the easily-accessible highlights, but you’re still doing about three hours driving each way.
+It will show you some of the easily-accessible highlights, but you’re still doing about three hours of driving each way.

-Kakadu National Park is a vast wilderness with landscapes the range from wetlands to stone country.
+Kakadu National Park is a vast wilderness with landscapes that range from wetlands to stone country.
 There are stunning waterfalls, fascinating rock art, and plenty of wildlife.
 It’s worth a few days at least.

 If you’re planning a trip, you can check out my visitor guide to Kakadu National Park to get all the info you need on what to see and how to do it properly.